bebop-001/Aedict/README.md

 hit Martin's site with the downloads.
 It means a much larger download for the git directories and at install time however.
+* The indexer is working for edict files.
+Changes to it:
+    * dictionary files are downloaded and manipulated outside of the indexer java script.
+I added a PERL script indexer/resources/getDictFiles.pl for doing this work.
+    * Input files are now expected in the indexer/resources directory and its output is in the indexer assets directory.
+The developer needs to copy the results to the dictionary/app/src/main/assets directory to have them included in the build.
+    * indexer options are changed to reflect the fact that it doesn't download files now.
+    * As time goes by, there will be further changes here.
+My goal is to have an index parser that expects a file handle for each dictionary file.
 * I split the indexer and the dictionary.
 The indexer is a pure java app and the dictionary is an Android app.
 There is shared code but by splitting the app it's easier to understand what's going on.
 * I removed the kana card from the app.
+* A new Kotlin file has been added and changes to the gradle build files and a new dictionary/utils/gitCommitDate.pl script added and a menu option for getting info on the build version, etc.
+* Bumped rev to 3.00.

 ## Running the indexer:
 The Indexer is actually 2 pure java apps.
 To run them